ADA Parking Information

 Mobility impaired persons shall be issued, without charge, a temporary permit not to exceed three (3) days by Parking Services.
 This permit is not renewable.

-To obtain a thirty (30) day permit from Disability Support Resources (DSR) a written statement from a physician must be presented at DSR and must specifically state the need for ADA compliant parking and the time frame for which it is necessary.
+To obtain a temporary thirty (30) day parking permit from Disability Support Resources (DSR) a written statement from a physician must be presented at DSR and must specifically state the need for ADA compliant parking and the time frame for which it is necessary.
 This permit is not renewable.

 Those individuals needing ADA parking privileges beyond thirty (30) days must obtain a permit from the Michigan Secretary of State.
 If temporary ADA compliant parking accommodations are needed, contact Disability Resource Services at 616 - 331 - 2490 or Parking Services at 616 - 331 - 7275.